davidkhala/database/couchbase/index.md

 # Indexes

 Primary Index: covers all document keys
+- Perform a full bucket(??Collection) scan
+- Do not reduce the amount of query search time?
 - used by Developers for ad-hoc query, not for production
 - `CREATE PRIMARY INDEX <index name> ON <collection>` Secondary Index: created on selected fields